Definitely-not-AWS-Workshops/workshop-1-blog/content/4-Terraform-Modules-Repository/7-Web-Module/_index.md

   description = "The arn of GitHub openid connect provider" type        = string
 }

+variable "s3_bucket_force_destroy" {
+  description = "If true, remove all items in the bucket and then remove the bucket" type = bool default = false
+}
 ```

 Fill the following lines of code to *web/main.tf*: